-^{2.} The percentage of the table varies with the duration that the policy has been in-force for the first two years.
+3. The percentage of the table varies with the duration that the policy has been in-force for the first two years.
 For term assurance with critical illness, morbidity rates are assumed to deteriorate at a rate of 0.50% p.a. for males and 0.75% p.a. for females.

-^{3.} The percentage of the TM08/TF08 tables varies with the duration that the policy has been in-force for the first five years.
-Thereafter, a bespoke mortality table constructed based on TM08/TF08 tables, AM92/AF92 tables and UK death registrations.
-Mortality rates are assumed to reduce based on CMI2018 model with a long term annual improvement rate of 1.5% for males and 1.0% for females.
+4. The percentage of the TM08/TF08 tables varies with the duration that the policy has been in-force for the first five years.
+Thereafter, a bespoke mortality table constructed based on TM08/TF08 tables, PCMA00/PCFA tables and UK death registrations.
+Mortality rates are assumed to reduce based on CMI 2019 model with a long term annual improvement rate of 1.5% for males and 1.0% for females.

-^{4.} Table created by blending PCXA00 with PNXA00 tables.
+5. Table created by blending PCXA00 with PNXA00 tables.
 The base table to be used for bulk purchase annuity policies in deferment is PNMA00 up to and including age 55 and PCMA00 for age 65 and above for males.
 The identical method is applied to females using PNFA00 and PCFA00.

-5. For vested annuities, mortality rates are assumed to reduce according to an adjusted version of the CMI morality improvement model CMI 2018 with the following parameters:

-Males: Long Term Rate of 1.50% p.a. up to age 85 tapering to 0% at 110
+6. Mortality rates are assumed to reduce according to an adjusted version of the mortality improvement model CMI 2019 with the following parameters: Males: Long Term Rate of 1.50% p.a. up to age 85 tapering to 0% at 110